 Fun and Free Disney Games at Disney Parks

-Walt Disney World has some pretty cool FREE games that you can play within the parks if you’re in search of some down time.
-Or just need a break from the lines or crowds or both.
-We play these games often as they’re perfect for kids, adults and the whole family.
-We also love that sometimes there is a free fastpass, treasure map and other Free Disney Souvenirs just for playing.
+Walt Disney World has some pretty cool FREE games that you can play within the parks.
+Especially, if you’re in search of some downtime.
+Or if you just need a break from the lines or crowds or both.
+We play these games often as they’re perfect for kids, adults, and the whole family.
+We also love that sometimes there is a free Fastpass, treasure map, and other Free Disney Souvenirs just for playing.

 Sorcerers of the Magic Kingdom at Magic Kingdom Main Street

-UPDATE: Sorcerers of the Magic Kingdom has been retired at Magic Kingdom.
+UPDATE: Sorcerers of the Magic Kingdom has been temporarily paused at Magic Kingdom.

 After your mission is complete, you have the choice of beginning a new one or just calling it quits for the day.
 The best part is that overtime you visit you can ask for more cards and take on another game.
-It’s a great game to play, and you get free collectible cards, and a map overtime you do.
-Overtime, you build up quite an arsenal of challenge cards to help fight off those villains.
+It’s a great game to play, and you get free collectible cards, and maps every time you do.
+Overtime, you build up quite an arsenal of challenge cards.
+All to help fight off those Disney villains.
 Be sure to check it out at the Magic Kingdom fire station when you next visit.